Bids approved for work on Oxford’s Meeting House

 Dillingham said the board would need specific cost projections that take extra construction into consideration.
 Sharon Jackson favored looking at a five-year lease commitment instead of a 10-year one.

-In other business, construction on Allen Hill Road is set to start Monday and Asselin said residents and commuters should plan for delays.
+In other business, Asselin confirmed that construction on Allen Hill Road is set to start on Aug.
+10 and residents and commuters should plan for delays.

 He informed the board that Oxford’s projected revenue-sharing income from the state has been decreased by more than $40,000, to $301,875.